Wild Welfare recently won a £1,000 Movement for Good award thanks to nominations from the public.

 Members of the public were invited to nominate causes close to their hearts, with 500 gifts of £1,000 available for donation.
 13,695 charities were nominated by an amazing 253,879 members of the public.

-Wild Welfare is already working in over ten different countries and this funding will allow us to reach even more facilities and help hundreds more animals’ lives improve across the globe.
+Wild Welfare is already working in more than ten countries around the world and this funding enables even more facilities to be reached, helping to improve hundreds of animals’ lives across the globe.

 Notes to Editors

 For more information or interview requests please contact Wild Welfare on email@example.com

 Wild Welfare is a global organisation committed to improving animal welfare for captive wild animals.
 By uniting the world’s leading zoos, zoo associations and animal welfare organisations, we build trusting partnerships that help provide long-term solutions to critical wild animal welfare issues.